samith95/OffersManagementAPI/README.md

 # OffersManagementAPI

-OffersManagementAPI is a simple Spring Boot Java application designed to offer merchant a convenient way of storing and keep record of their offers.
-Every offer will have an offer referenced to it.
-Offers are managed through requests to the application, please read the assumptions made in the "Assumptions" section.
+OffersManagementAPI is a simple Spring Boot Java RESTful API designed to offer merchant a convenient way of storing and keep record of their offers.
+Offers are managed through requests to the API.

+Please read the assumptions made in the "Assumptions" section.

 To set up the application and to run the tests, please follow the "How to run" section.